6 Greatest Winter Olympians of All Time

 Daehlie became one of the most successful Cross Country Skiiers when picking up three golds and one silver in his final Olympic campaign.

-The Speed Skater made her Olympic debut in 2006, and she left Turin with four medals – one gold and three bronze.
+Ireen Wust made her Olympic debut in 2006, and she left Turin with four medals – one gold and three bronze.
+The speed skater has consistently delivered over the following years and appeared in her final Winter Olympic campaign in 2022.

-Despite announcing that she will retire after Beijing 2022, Wust is still at the top of her game, and she became the first woman to win individual gold at five different Olympics by retaining her 1500m title.
+Despite announcing that she would retire after Beijing 2022, Wust was still at the top of her game when she decided to hang up her skates, and became the first woman to win individual gold at five different Olympics by retaining her 1500m title.

-Wust set an Olympic record of one minute 53.28 seconds to earn a record-extending 12th Olympic speed skating medal.
+Wust set an Olympic record of one minute 53.28 seconds to win the 1500m gold in Beijing.
+She also won a bronze in Team Pursuit to sign off with 13 Winter Olympic medals.

 Ole Einar Bjorndalen sits second on the list of multiple medalists at the Winter Olympic Games and rightly gets second place on this list too.